mscheltienne/neurotin-analysis/README.md

 - `model_var_logs.csv`: helmet size (54, 56, 58), model normalization variables
   and bad channels.
 - `scores_logs.csv`: neurofeedback scores displayed.
-- `sound_stimulus_logs.csv`: sound stimulus settings used.
+- `sound_stimulus_logs.csv`: auditory stimulus settings used.

+For functions part of the CLI interface, help for the arguments can be obtained with the `--help` flag.

 ## logs

-`logs` contains scripts to process and analyze the 4 logging `.csv` files.
+`neurotin.logs` contains scripts to process and analyze the 4 logging `.csv` files.

+#### CLI

+- `neurotin_logs_mml`: Plot MML for a list of participants.

 ## model

-`model` contains scripts to analyze the models used in the neurofeedback training.
+`neurotin.model` contains scripts to analyze the models used in the neurofeedback training.

 ## preprocessing

-`preprocessing` contains scripts to clean the raw data and to fill missing information.
-The pipeline is splits in different steps creating intermediate files.
+`neurotin.preprocessing` contains scripts to clean the raw data and to fill missing information.
+The pipeline is splits in different steps creating intermediate files with the same folder structure as the input folder.

-### Step 1
+### Step 1: `neurotin.preprocessing.prepare_raw`

 - Rename channels and fix channel types.
 - Checks sampling frequency and resample to 512 Hz if needed.